-The annual lease payments (excluding HST) for the remaining 2 years are as follows:
+The annual lease payments (excluding HST) for the following year are \$6,400.

-10. Impact of Coronavirus COVID-19 Pandemic
+11. Impact of Coronavirus COVID-19 Pandemic

 In March 2020, the World Health Organization declared the Coronavirus COVID-19 outbreak a pandemic.
 This has resulted in significant financial, market and societal impacts in Canada and around the World.